Same methodology. Five labor markets. Different outcomes.

-I scored over 300 occupations across three countries using the same JPE methodology.
+I scored over 500 occupations across five countries using the same JPE methodology.
 What I found: AI exposure is remarkably consistent.
 How countries absorb it is not.

-The core finding: A bookkeeper scores 8/10 in all three countries.
+The core finding: A bookkeeper scores 8/10 in all five countries.
 The technology does not care about borders.
 But the speed at which that score translates into actual job change varies dramatically.
 Germany has Kurzarbeit and Betriebsräte.
 The Netherlands has collective agreements and a 48% part-time rate.
 The US has at-will employment and minimal buffers.
+The UK sits between the US and EU models — flexible employment with moderate protections.
+France has the 35-hour week, CDI/CDD contracts and CNIL oversight.
 Same score.
 Different trajectories.

 The numbers side by side